DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/1-introduction/research_questions.typ

 // potential if all goes well: How do we ensure that the vehicle follows the path correctly? (localization)

+The following research questions have been formulated to address key challenges in #acr("AV") path planning at intersections.
+The questions are designed to explore the effectiveness of different approaches and models in generating accurate and efficient paths for autonomous vehicles.
+The research questions are as follows:

 #[
   #set par(first-line-indent: 0em)
   #set enum(numbering: req-enum.with(prefix: "RQ-", color: theme.teal))
-  + How does a waypoint-based approach compare to a pixel-subset-based approach in terms of accuracy and efficiency in path planning for autonomous vehicles at intersections?
+  + How can pixel-subset–based deep learning approaches be optimized to improve accuracy and efficiency in path planning for autonomous vehicles at intersections?
-  + Which type of deep learning model produces the most optimal results for pre-planned intersection traversal?
+  + How do #acrpl("CNN"), #acrpl("FCN"), #acrpl("ViT") and diffusion-based models compare in terms of achieving effective performance for pre-planned intersection traversal?
-  + Is it possible to design a loss function that effectively captures the similarity between generated and optimal paths for autonomous vehicles without it only allowing for exact paths?
+  + Is it possible to design a loss function that effectively captures the similarity between generated and desired paths for autonomous vehicles without forcing exact matches?
   + Is it possible to create a dataset that allows for the training of a model, such that the data is not too stringent to a singular path?
   //+ What strategies can be employed to ensure robust localization of autonomous vehicles while following generated paths?
 ]